About Us

 "Do You have Books for Swatting Flies?"
 In HippoCampus, January 2023.
 A look at my bookselling life, in the online journal for members of the Equine History Collective.
 For more information about the group, or to join, see http://equine history.org

 "In the Stable: The Horse and the Country House."
 In The Carriage Journal, January 2019.
-An account of the study tour sponsored by The Attingham Trust for the Study of Historic Houses and Collections in 2018.
-We visited about 20 sites in and around York and Newmarket that are associated with English racing, hunting, and other equestrian pastimes--country estates, art museums, riding halls, stud farms, carriage collections, and many more.
-A very special trip!
+An account of the study tour sponsored by The Attingham Trust for the Study of Historic Houses and Collections in 2018 (see below for details).

 "Paul Brown as a Book Illustrator."
 In M.L.
 Biscotti, Paul Brown: Master of Equine Art.
 Derrydale Press, 2001.
 Also published in abridged form in the exhibition catalogue Paul Brown, Museum of Hounds and Hunting, Leesburg, VA.